-Last summer we told you about the R22 phase out and with cooling season approaching, Service Experts Heating & Air Conditioning wanted to remind you of your options.
+We told you last summer about the R22 phase out and with cooling season approaching, Service Experts Heating & Air Conditioning wanted to remind you of your choices.

-If you have an air conditioning system installed earlier than 2010, it most likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
-The EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have an air conditioning system installed earlier than 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

-The cost of R22 is rising because of the reducing supply, and won’t be available for use at all by 2020.
+The cost of R22 is increasing because of the decreasing supply, and won’t be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your air conditioning system was manufactured before January 2010, you have some options:
+If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+However, if your AC equipment was manufactured before January 2010, you have a few options:

 1) Purchase an upgraded, more environmentally-friendly system, which uses the approved A/C refrigerant.

-2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
-However, this is not recommended because it could void your warranty(ies).
+2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
+Keep in mind, this is not recommended because it could void your warranty(ies).